When You're Ready for a Founding AE

 You can hand off work, not a wish

-There is a live pipeline the AE can advance that isn’t only your network
+There is live pipeline the AE can advance that isn’t only your network

 You’re comfortable with the AE calling your customers and hearing the truth